keyone2693/Iran.AspNet.CountryDivisions/README.md

 # Iran.AspNet.CountryDivisions
 &#x202b;
-C# and ASP package to receive and search countries and Iran's provinces, cities, departments, villages and villages and use in selections, dropdown list and also Api requests
+C# and ASP package to receive and search countries and Iran's provinces, cities, departments,counties and villages and use in selections, dropdown list and also Api requests

 ## Development